timftw21/iwz-mod/README.md

 # IWZ-MOD To-Do

- - Fate and Fortune machine still needs to be implemented into survival maps
  - Certain vanilla hintstrings should be tweaked
  - Zombies camos (framework is working; test camo called Neon Rot on M1)
  - More map-specific fixes and tweaks